 Captain James M. Williams, Co.
-F, 5th Kansas Cavalry, was appointed for that portion of the state of Kansas.
+F, 5th Kansas Cavalry, was appointed for that portion of Kansas.
 The area where Kansas Volunteer Colored Infantry was organized was north of the Kansas River.
 Captain Williams enlisted Captain H.C.
-Seaman, other 2nd Lieutenant recruiting officers and obtained supplies from departments near Leavenworth.
+Seaman and other 2nd Lieutenant recruiting officers and obtained supplies from departments near Leavenworth.

 Col. Williams followed his instructions to the letter.
-On October 28, 1862, a command, consisting of detachments were moved and camped at Wilson’s Creek near Butler.
+On October 28, 1862, a command of detachments was moved and camped at Wilson’s Creek near Butler.
 About 225 men, under Capt.
-Seaman were attacked by a rebel force of about 500, and were defeated.
-The Union loss was 10 killed and 12 wounded.
-The next morning they were reinforced by a few recruits and chased though never caught the enemy.
+Seaman was attacked by a rebel force of about 500 and was defeated.
+The Union loss was ten killed and 12 wounded.
+The next morning they were reinforced by a few recruits and chased, though they never caught the enemy.

 This battle was to be the first in the American Civil War where colored troops were used.
-The work of signing up continued until January 1863, when a battalion of six companies, was mustered into the U.S. In May 1863, the other four companies were organized.
+Signing up continued until January 1863, when a battalion of six companies was mustered into the U.S. In May 1863, the other four companies were organized.
 The regiment was eventually ordered to Baxter Springs.